Python Requests Library (Examples and Video)

 How to Send Get Requests in Python

-To send GET requests in Python, use the get() method with the URL that you want to retrieve information from.
+To send GET requests in Python, use the get() function with the URL that you want to retrieve information from.

 import requests